How To Break Up with an Insurance Panel and Reclaim Independence for Your Therapy Practice

 Client Accessibility

-To address this challenge proactively, have an open conversation with your clients about alternative payment options.
+You can address this challenge proactively.
+Have open conversations with your clients about alternative payment options.
 There are various approaches you can take to accommodate different financial circumstances.

-For instance, you can offer sliding-scale fees based on income, package deals or discounted rates for multiple sessions, or flexible payment plans that suit their needs.
-It's also helpful to explain how out-of-network reimbursement works, so they can explore the option of filing claims on their own.
+For instance, you can offer sliding-scale fees based on income.
+Offering package deals or flexible payment plans could also meet clients' needs.
+Learning to explain how out-of-network reimbursement works to clients can also help.
+They can explore the option of filing claims for reimbursement on their own.

 Administrative Overhaul